 - Scheduling

 - Seedbed Preparation

-- Applying Soil Amendments (fertilizer and lime)
+- Applying Soil Amendments (lime and fertilizer)

 - Planting

 - Mulching or Installation of Erosion Control Blanket

+- Installation Verification

-- Inspection
+- Maintenance

 Prior to start of installation, plant materials, seeding rates and planting dates should be specified by a qualified design professional.
 Plans and specifications should be referred to by field personnel throughout the installation process.